 Prevent Painful Windowstrikes

 Thud!
 When you hear a bird crash into a window, a feeling of dread comes over you.
 Stand out in your backyard and look at the windows of your house from a bird’s perspective, and it’s easy to see why strikes are a major issue.
 Windows reflect the sky and fool birds into thinking they can fly right through.

 Special tape, decals shaped like hawks, and many other products designed to reduce window strikes can be effective and worth trying.
 If you’re experiencing bird strikes at windows near your feeders and decals aren’t doing the trick, move the feeders to within 2 or 3 feet of the window.
+You can also try window bird feeders.
 In such a short distance, birds can’t build up any speed between the feeder and the window.
 Birds may still bump into the window occasionally, but they’re far less likely to be injured.